The Th.M. and S.T.L.

 what's the benefit of getting a second post-graduate degree?

-The School of Theology and Minsitry (STM) offers two post-masters degrees: a Master of Theology (ThM) and a Licentiate in Sacred theology (STL).
+The STM offers two post-masters degrees: a Master of Theology (Th.M.) and a Licentiate in Sacred Theology (S.T.L.).
 Each degree is structured to uniquely benefit the student as he/she continues to pursue his/her academic and ministerial goals.

-The ThM is a 24, credit one year program.
-It is designed to give students another year of academic studies in preparation for doctoral studies.
-It is uniquely suited for those students who have earned master’s degrees that have a ministerial focus.
-The ThM’s flexibility allows students to concentrate in particular areas of theological study.
-As a result, the ThM is also appropriate for students seeking more concentrated knowledge in a particular theological discipline.
+The Th.M. is a 24-credit one-year program.
+It is designed to give students an additional year of academic studies in preparation for doctoral studies and is uniquely suited for those students who have earned masters degrees that have a ministerial focus.
+The Th.M.’s flexibility allows students to concentrate in particular areas of theological study.
+As a result, the Th.M. is also appropriate for students seeking more concentrated knowledge in a particular theological discipline.

-The STL is an Ecclesiastical degree granted in the name of the Holy See.
-It is the second of three canonical degrees.
-It features two additional years of coursework as well as a nine credit thesis as requirements for graduation.
-Completion of the STL allows students to teach at Catholic seminaries and other equivalent institutions.
+The S.T.L., the second in the cycle of the three canonical degrees, is an Ecclesiastical Degree granted in the name of the Holy See.
+Requirements for graduation include two years of coursework, as well as a nine-credit thesis.
+Completion of the S.T.L. allows students to teach at Catholic seminaries and other equivalent institutions.
 It also gives graduates opportunities to work in higher-level diocesan positions and other Catholic institutions.
-Other students use the STL to prepare for doctoral studies.
+Other students use the S.T.L. to prepare for doctoral studies.

-Because the STL is a degree specific to the Catholic Church, it would not be as appropriate for students wishing to engage in ministries outside the church.
-This would include theology schools at universities which would prefer or require a PhD or another terminal degree.
+Because the S.T.L. is a degree specific to the Catholic Church, it may not be appropriate for students wishing to engage in ministries outside the church.
+This would include theology schools at universities rooted in a different Christian or religious tradition.